 Specialties currently offered at Animal Specialty Center include Internal Medicine, Oncology, Neurology, Neurosurgery, Radiation Oncology, Surgery, Surgical Oncology and Rehabilitation.

 Animal Specialty Center is equipped with a fully stocked in-house dispensary to ensure that our patients can be treated quickly and efficiently.
 In most cases, you will be able to leave with your pet’s medications after their visit.
 This includes short-term medications while recovering from an illness or surgery and long-term medications for chronic medical conditions.

 If your pet is an existing patient you can call to request a prescription refill.
 We ask that you give us 24-hours notice to ensure proper filling of the medication.
 Please allow extra time for the staff when picking up prescriptions during emergency hours (weeknights, weekends and holidays).

-The Animal Specialty Center is open for emergencies 24 -hours per day, 365 days per year.
+The Animal Specialty Center is open for emergencies.
 No appointment is necessary for emergency cases.
 Specialty consultations for Neurology, Oncology, Surgery, and Internal Medicine are available Monday through Thursday.
 Appointments for these services can be made by calling us at (914)-457-4000.